The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Abstract

 \section{Abstract}

 Diversity is an important criterion for many areas of \gls{ML}, including generative modeling and dataset curation.
-Yet little work has gone into understanding, formalizing, and measuring diversity in \gls{ML}.
-In this paper we address the diversity evaluation problem by proposing the \emph{Vendi Score}, which connects and extends ideas from ecology and quantum statistical mechanics to \gls{ML}.
+However, existing metrics for measuring diversity are often domain-specific and limited in flexibility.
+In this paper, we address the diversity evaluation problem by proposing the \emph{Vendi Score}, which connects and extends ideas from ecology and quantum statistical mechanics to \gls{ML}.
 The Vendi Score is defined as the exponential of the Shannon entropy of the eigenvalues of a similarity matrix.
 This matrix is induced by a user-defined similarity function applied to the sample to be evaluated for diversity.
 In taking a similarity function as input, the Vendi Score enables its user to specify any desired form of diversity.
-Importantly, unlike many existing metrics in \gls{ML}, the Vendi Score doesn't require a reference dataset or distribution over samples or labels, it is therefore general and applicable to any generative model, decoding algorithm, and dataset from any domain where similarity can be defined.
-We showcased the Vendi Score on molecular generative modeling, a domain where diversity plays an important role in enabling the discovery of novel molecules.
-We found that the Vendi Score addresses shortcomings of the current diversity metric of choice in that domain.
-We also applied the Vendi Score to generative models of images and decoding algorithms of text and found it confirms known results about diversity in those domains.
-Furthermore, we used the Vendi Score to measure mode collapse, a known limitation of \glspl{GAN}.
+Importantly, unlike many existing metrics in \gls{ML}, the Vendi Score does not require a reference dataset or distribution over samples or labels, it is therefore general and applicable to any generative model, decoding algorithm, and dataset from any domain where similarity can be defined.
+We showcase the Vendi Score on molecular generative modeling where we found it addresses shortcomings of the current diversity metric of choice in that domain.
+We also applied the Vendi Score to generative models of images and decoding algorithms of text where we found it confirms known results about diversity in those domains.
+Furthermore, we used the Vendi Score to measure mode collapse, a known shortcoming of \glspl{GAN}.
 In particular, the Vendi Score revealed that even \glspl{GAN} that capture all the modes of a labelled dataset can be less diverse than the original dataset.
-Finally, the interpretability of the Vendi Score allowed us to diagnose several benchmark \gls{ML} datasets for diversity, opening the door for diversity-informed data augmentation\footnote{The Vendi Score is available as a pip package (\url{https://github.com/vertaix/Vendi-Score}) and as part of HuggingFace Evaluate (\url{https://huggingface.co/spaces/Vertaix/vendiscore}).}.\\
+Finally, the interpretability of the Vendi Score allowed us to diagnose several benchmark \gls{ML} datasets for diversity, opening the door for diversity-informed data augmentation\footnote{Code for calculating the Vendi Score is available at \url{https://github.com/vertaix/Vendi-Score}.}.\\

 \textbf{Keywords:} diversity, evaluation, entropy, ecology, quantum statistical mechanics, machine learning